kanchantewary/learn-gcp/notes/compute/GCE-hands-on.md

 # check if nginx server is running
 ps auwx | grep nginx
 ```
+6. modify the vm firewall rule to allow http traffic.
+Now, if we connect to the external ip, we can see the prompt showing nginx.
-6. create a vm from gcloud
+7. create a vm from gcloud
 `gcloud compute instances create gcelab2 --machine-type n1-standard-2 --zone [your_zone]`
-7. ssh into the vm
+8. ssh into the vm
 `gcloud compute ssh gcelab2 --zone [YOUR_ZONE]`
-8.

 # Getting Started with Cloud Shell & gcloud
 1.
 `gcloud compute project-info describe --project <your_project_ID>`
-2. initialize gcloud sdk
+2. initialize gcloud sdk. this requires cloud resource manager API to be enabled
 `gcloud init`
 3. create a vm
 ```